 Basically, a radio receiver (what we generally think of as a radio) will be tuned to resonate at a specific radio frequency and will be designed to demodulate the radio signal appropriately to detect any audio signal being carried by that radio frequency.

 We won't get into the nitty gritty of radio transmission here, but I will state that it's based on a carrier signal (the radio frequency) and a modulator signal (the audio, in our case).
-There are a few different style of modulation, such as amplitude modulation (AM), frequency modulation (FM) and even digital options.
+There are a few different styles of modulation, such as amplitude modulation (AM), frequency modulation (FM) and even digital options.

-Once the receiver demodulates the audio signal from the radio signal, it can send the amplifier to a power amp which can then drive speakers (or a headphone amp to drive headphones) for playback.
+Once the receiver demodulates the audio signal from the radio signal, it can send the amplifier to a power amp, which can then drive speakers (or a headphone amp to drive headphones) for playback.
 As we may expect, in some cases, all of these devices are combined into a single device.

-So to break down the full basic signal flow of a radio, let's consider the following diagram:
+So, to break down the full basic signal flow of a radio, let's consider the following diagram: